BBC News (British TV channel): BBC News HD

+BBC News HD was removed from Freeview on 30 June 2022 due to the closure of the COM7 multiplex.

+There are HD versions of BBC News on BBC iPlayer, Freesat channel 200, Sky channel 503, and Virgin Media channel 601.

 Programming

 Breaking news

 The BBC maintains guidelines for procedures to be taken for breaking news.
 With domestic news, the correspondent first recorded a "generic minute" summary (for use by all stations and channels) and then priority was to report on BBC Radio 5 Live, then on the BBC News channel and any other programmes that are on air.
 Since 5 Live's move to Manchester, this has been reversed.
 For foreign news, first a "generic minute" is recorded, then reports are to World Service radio, then the reporter talks to any other programmes that are on air.

 A key claim made by Lord Lambert in his report had been that the channel was slower to react to breaking news compared with its main rival Sky News.
 To counteract this, a new feature introduced with the 2003 relaunch was a "breaking news sting": a globe shown briefly onscreen to direct a viewer's attention to the breaking news.

 The graphics relaunch in January 2007 saw the globe sting replaced by a red strapline to highlight the breaking story immediately.

 To complement this, a permanent live news ticker had earlier been introduced in 2006: this had previously been in use only sporadically.
 News statements are shown as continuously scrolling upper-case text located at the bottom of the screen; some past ambiguities noted have included spelling the plural of MPs as "MPS", together with other occasional spelling and grammatical errors.
 The design of this ticker was slightly altered with the 2007 graphics redesign and from June turned red to indicate breaking news, as Newswatch reported viewers' confusion.
 The ticker was removed during trails and weather forecasts.

 A new set of graphics, including a change to font style, was officially launched in July 2019 although it was broadcast in error up to a couple of months before.
 The news ticker, which had been a long-running feature of the Channel, was replaced by a flipper as stories no longer scroll across the screen.
 The headlines now have a limited length and appear in full in turn.
 The word "BREAKING" may appear on screen and flash to indicate breaking news.
 Occasionally a breaking news sting may appear on the Channel to call attention to breaking news.
 This sting gained some notoriety in June 2017 when a technical error caused it to appear several times in a row, delaying the start of the BBC News at Ten.
 Usually the BBC News Channel crosses over to live events, such as press conferences, without using the sting and the presenter on air introduces what viewers are seeing.